 The model is a simple two-part cast resin sphere, with resin cast parts to form the antenna mounts.
 The antenna are supplied steel wires, which are installed into the sockets of the mounts.

-The model was painted with a gloss black primary finish, and then coated with "Alclad II Chrome for Lexan" Chrome Spray Paint, which is unquestionably the best "chrome finish" paint I have ever used.
+The model was painted with a gloss black primary finish, and then coated with "Alclad II Chrome" Chrome Paint, which is unquestionably the best "chrome finish" paint I have ever used.
 It was the paint recommended by Real Space Models and is available on-line.
+It comes ready-to-airbrush, right out of the bottle.

 I really like the way Sputnik hangs above everything else on the main disppay shelf, as if to show that it heralded the path forward to the new Space Age.